CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

     ![06](media/New-image36.png)

-1. Install the [cosmicworks][nuget.org/packages/cosmicworks] command-line tool for global use on your machine.
+1. Install the [cosmicworks](https://www.nuget.org/packages/cosmicworks) command-line tool for global use on your machine using the following command:

     ```
     dotnet tool install cosmicworks --global --version 2.*